savindumahasen/Weather-Information-Web-API-Application/README.md

 ## Instructions for setup

  1) First of all clone this project and  open with any particular IDE (most preferred VSCode)
- 2) Open the new terminal
+ 2) Open the new terminal inside the IDE
  3) And then create the virtual envionment  by using  python -m venv venv  in the terminal
  4) After creating the virtual environment called venv,  activate typing  the .\venv\Scripts\activate in the terminal
  5) Then, install the requirments file  by typing  pip install -r requirements.txt in the terminal